MEDICAL DOCTORS MARKHAM

 Vaccine appointments can be booked online by clicking on the links below or by phone.
 Walk-ins are also accepted at some locations.

-Yes, you should still complete the primary series (first 2 doses) even after a COVID-19 infection.
-For children (6 months of age and older) and adults, the 1st or 2nd dose can be given 2 months (56 days) after the positive test (if asymptomatic) or from the 1st day of symptoms.
-For those moderately to severely immunocompromised, the 1st or 2nd dose can be given earlier at 1-2 months.
+For those in the midst of completing a primary series (2 or 3 doses depending on the vaccine), the next dose can be given 2 months (56 days) after the positive COVID-19 test (if asymptomatic) or from the 1st day of symptoms.
 For children who developed MIS-C (multisystem inflammatory syndrome) after COVID-19 infection, the recommended interval is at least 3 months (90 days) or longer until symptoms recover.
+For those who have been previously vaccinated, a booster dose can be given 6 months after a COVID-19 infection.

 COVID-19 SELF-isolation